oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

     !["run now"](images/run-now.png "")

-18. We can see that all the statements were run successfully.
+18. Observe that all the statements were run successfully.

     !["data model created"](images/successful-statemwnts.png "")

-    *Note: You do NOT want to click Create Application, as you will use Generative AI to create an application later.*
+    *Note: Do NOT click Create App yet, as you will creating an app in the upcoming lab using Generative AI.*

 ## Task 3: Review Database Objects